openimsdk/openim-sdk-cpp/README.md

 For detailed usage and API reference, please refer to the documentation in the openim-sdk-core repository.

 # License
-This project is licensed under the Apache 2.0 License.
-See the [LICENSE](https://github.com/openimsdk/openim-sdk-cpp/blob/main/LICENSE) file for more details.
+This software is licensed under a dual-license model:

+- The GNU Affero General Public License (AGPL), Version 3 or later; **OR**
+- Commercial license terms from OpenIMSDK.

+If you wish to use this software under commercial terms, please contact us at: contact@openim.io

+For more information, see: https://www.openim.io/en/licensing